 • SWOT Analysis

-• In June 2024, BASF SE launched Ecoflex F Blend C1200 BMB, a biodegradable plastic made from renewable materials.
+• In June 2024, BASF SE launched ecoflex F Blend C1200 BMB, a biodegradable plastic made from renewable materials.
 This product is tailored for sustainable packaging, addressing the increasing demand for compostable materials and enhancing BASF's standing in the biodegradable plastics sector, in line with global sustainability and circular economy objectives.

 • In May 2024, Origin Materials launched the inaugural 100% PET cap specifically engineered for carbonated soft drinks, compatible with the PCO 1881 neck finish.
 This innovation improves recycling efficiency and decreases packaging weight, thereby aiding sustainability objectives within the beverage industry and promoting circular economy efforts in plastic packaging solutions.